 Poppies of Iraq: A Review

-In their new graphic memoir about her life growing up in Iraq, Brigitte Findakly and her husband Lewis Trondheim shed light on the interior lives of middle-class Iraqis under Saddam Hussein’s rule in the mid-20th century.
-Poppies of Iraq does for 1970s Iraq what Persepolis did for 1970s Iran, putting a human face to stories tainted in the West by orientalism.
-And eventually, like Persepolis author Marjane Satrapi, Findakly moves to France to escape the political upheaval of her home country.
-Continue reading
+In their new graphic memoir about her life growing up in Iraq, Brigitte Findakly and her husband Lewis Trondheim shed light on the interior lives of middle-class Iraqis under Saddam Hussein's rule in the mid-20th century.
+Poppies of Iraq does for 1970s Iraq what Persepolis did for 1970s Iran, putting a human face to stories … Continue reading Poppies of Iraq: A Review

 The Thrilling Adventures of Lovelace and Babbage: A Review

-Nearly two centuries ago, two great minds and distinguished individuals among the English rich collaborated to create and program the Analytical Engine: the world’s first mechanical computer.
-Although Charles Babbage’s Analytical Engine was never built during his lifetime, in Sydney Padua‘s The Thrilling Adventures of Lovelace and Babbage: The (Mostly) True Story of the First Computer, he and Ada Lovelace team up to build their wonderful machine and use it to improve British lives.
-Continue reading
+Nearly two centuries ago, two great minds and distinguished individuals among the English rich collaborated to create and program the Analytical Engine: the world's first mechanical computer.
+Although Charles Babbage's Analytical Engine was never built during his lifetime, in Sydney Padua's The Thrilling Adventures of Lovelace and Babbage: The (Mostly) True Story of the First … Continue reading The Thrilling Adventures of Lovelace and Babbage: A Review